YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZSTRPllim
 -----------------

 $ZSTRP[LLIM] provides a way for a process to limit its process private memory used for local variable and scratch storage.
 When the value is 0 or negative, the default, there is no limit.
 A positive value specifies a byte limit.
 When a request for additional memory exceeds the limit, YottaDB does the expansion and then produces an STPCRIT error.
-By default, a later request for memory produces an STPOFLOW, unless subsequent to STPCRIT , $ZSTRPLLIM has been set to the same or higher limit.
+By default, a later request for memory produces an STPOFLOW, unless subsequent to STPCRIT, $ZSTRPLLIM has been set to the same or higher limit.
 Note that YottaDB allocates memory in large blocks so the interaction of $ZSTRPLLIM with memory growth is not exact.
 When the gtm_string_pool_limit environment variable specifies a positive value, YottaDB uses it for the initial value of $ZSTRPLLIM.

 -----------------
 $ZSYSTEM